Von Neumann algebra

 Introductory accounts of von Neumann algebras are given in the online notes of Jones (2003) and Wassermann (1991) and the books by Dixmier (1981), Schwartz (1967), Blackadar (2005) and Sakai (1971).
 The three volume work by Takesaki (1979) gives an encyclopedic account of the theory.
-The book by Connes (1994) discusses more advanced topic.
+The book by Connes (1994) discusses more advanced topics.

 Definitions

 There are three common ways to define von Neumann algebras.

 The first and most common way is to define them as weakly closed *-algebras of bounded operators (on a Hilbert space) containing the identity.
 In this definition the weak (operator) topology can be replaced by many other common topologies including the strong, ultrastrong or ultraweak operator topologies.
 The *-algebras of bounded operators that are closed in the norm topology are C*-algebras, so in particular any von Neumann algebra is a C*-algebra.

 The second definition is that a von Neumann algebra is a subalgebra of the bounded operators closed under involution (the *-operation) and equal to its double commutant, or equivalently the commutant of some subalgebra closed under *.
 The von Neumann double commutant theorem (von Neumann 1930) says that the first two definitions are equivalent.